 Mostly, W was aloof, and not in the Psych Today emotionally unavailable way, but in a way that you understood this person was always running thoughts over in his mind, and selectively choosing when to share.

-He was mostly quiet in large groups, speaking when spoken to.
+He was quiet in large groups, speaking when spoken to.
 Smiling in union with others.
-Often, when he asked you questions, you realized he had listened to every word you said, and was not quiet out of total disinterest.
+Often, when he asked you questions, you realized he had listened to every word you said, and was not silent out of perceived disinterest.